ErpNetDocs/dev/topics/table-api/index.md

 In the first step, select the **Gen_Property_Values** query created earlier as the data source, which will buffer the data load.

 The next step performs filtering, taking the values of only two of the properties that apply to a single entity to optimize and reduce the data to process.
 They must not be null or empty ("").
-If needed, the filtering list can be expanded or reduced according to the features being processed and already loaded by the previous query.
+If needed, the filtering list can be expanded or reduced according to the properties being processed and already loaded by the previous query.

 In the following steps, new columns are created that contain only values for a particular **Property_Id**.

 This is necessary to prepare data for grouping by **Entity_Item_Id**, which will convert the table into one with no more than one row for each entity.
-Afterwards, you can link it to the entity table to which the user features apply.
+Afterwards, you can link it to the entity table to which the custom properties apply.
 These steps must be edited or completed for the specific **Property_Id** that are processed.

 As a final step, grouping by **Entity_Item_Id** is performed and data is ready to be associated with the entity data it refers to.
 If you add the link to the same query, the linking dialog would look something like this: